 Emergency Installment loans give the borrower a set amount of money all at once.
 The borrower then has to repay the loan in installments or a set number of payments.
 Borrowers can determine how much they need before requesting the loan.

-Lenders and borrowers work together to determine the terms of an installment loan.
+An bad credit installment loan is not a payday loanb.
+An installment loan is small lump sum of money that you will pay back over many months.
 For example, if there is a 36-month loan for a car, a borrower has three years to pay it off in monthly installments.

 There are several different types of installment loans, but they all follow the same essential monthly installment plan with varying interest rates.

 Some examples are car loans, usually paid off over 12 to 96 months, and home mortgages, which are usually paid off over 15 or 30 years.
 Not all installment loans require collateral (such as Simple Fast Online's online installment loan product), and each has varying interest rates.

 For auto loans, for example, more extended installment plans mean higher interest rates.
-Installment loans tend to have the highest interest rates in the installment loan family.
+Installment loans tend to have the highest interest rates in the installment loan bad credit family.
 In contrast, mortgages have the advantage of fixed interest rates that do not change over time (unless you want them to as part of a refinance).

 Title loans are short-term, car title, or auto title loans.
 A borrower’s vehicle is used as collateral for this loan, and the borrower must own the car outright.
 Vehicles can be automobiles, trucks, or motorcycles.

 Typically, with title loans, borrowers are lent a small amount of money for what is typically a short amount of time.

 Borrowers must present lenders with loan applications and show them a car, its title, and photo identification.
-Generally, title loans will not impact your credit score.
+Generally, title loans will not impact your credit score, and you don't even need a paystub in most cases.

 Borrowers give the title to their vehicle in return for a loan.
 They often also pay lenders a fee for the loan.
 Borrowers most commonly must repay the loan in about a month.